Proton-transfer-reaction mass spectrometry: FastGC

 Gas chromatography (GC) in combination with mass spectrometry (GC-MS) is capable of separating isomeric compounds.
 Although GC has been successfully coupled to PTR-MS in the past, this approach annihilates the real-time capability of the PTR-MS technology, because a single GC analysis run typically takes between 30 min and 1 h.
 Thus, state-of-the-art GC add-ons for PTR-MS are based on fastGC technology.
 Materic et al. utilized an early version of a commercially available fastGC addon in order to distinguish various monoterpene isomers.
 Within a fastGC run of about 70 s they were able to separate and identify: alpha-pinene, beta-pinene, camphene, myrcene, 3-carene and limonene in a standard mixture, Norway spruce, Scots pine and black pine samples, respectively.
 Particularly, if the operation mode of a PTR-MS instrument equipped with fastGC is continuously switched between fastGC and direct injection (dependent on the application, e.g. a loop sequence of one fastGC run followed by 10 min of direct injection measurement), real-time capability is preserved, while at the same time valuable information on substance identification and isomer separation is acquired.

 Aerosol and particulate matter inlet

 Researchers at the Leopold-Franzens University in Innsbruck invented a dedicated PTR-MS inlet system for the analysis of aerosols and particulate matter, which they called "CHemical Analysis of aeRosol ON-line (CHARON)".
 After further development work in collaboration with a PTR-MS manufacturer, CHARON has become readily available as an add-on for PTR-MS instruments in 2017.
-The add-on consists of a honeycomb activated charcoal denuder which adsorbs organic gases but transmits particles, an aerodynamic lens system that collimates sub-µm particles, and a thermo-desorber that evaporates non-refractory organic particulate matter at moderate temperatures of 100-160 °C and reduced pressures of a few mbar.
+The add-on consists of a honeycomb activated charcoal denuder which adsorbs organic gases but transmits particles, an aerodynamic lens system that collimates sub-μm particles, and a thermo-desorber that evaporates non-refractory organic particulate matter at moderate temperatures of 100-160 °C and reduced pressures of a few mbar.

-So far, CHARON has predominantly being utilized within studies in the field of atmospheric chemistry, e.g. for airborne measurements of particulate organic matter and bulk organic aerosol analysis.
+So far, CHARON has predominantly been used within studies in the field of atmospheric chemistry, e.g. for airborne measurements of particulate organic matter and bulk organic aerosol analysis.